Sasha Farber: Personal life

 In 2011, Farber entered a relationship with fellow Dancing with the Stars pro Emma Slater.
 He proposed to her on 4 October 2016 after they performed a contemporary routine to Bruno Mars' "Just the Way You Are" during a results episode on the twenty-third season.
 The two married on 25 March 2018 in Los Angeles, California, and gained American citizenship together in December 2020.
 Farber and Slater separated on 1 April 2022 after four years of marriage.
 Slater filed for divorce in February 2023, citing "irreconcilable differences".
 Proceedings were finalised on 16 May 2024.

-Farber started dating his Dancing with the Stars partner Jenn Tran while on the 33rd season of the show.
-The two broke up in June of 2025.
+Farber was in a year-long relationship with television personality Jenn Tran, whom he was partnered with on the thirty-third season of Dancing with the Stars.
+As of April 2026, Farber is in a relationship with actress and musician Janel Parrish.
+They broke up in July 2026.